vatpac-technology/sops/docs/separation-standards/visual.md

     **Aircraft D** operating *South* of the Murray River.

 !!! phraseology
-    *RXA6418 (SAAB 340) is inbound to YCFS from the south and has reported visual.
+    *RXA6418 is inbound to YCFS from the south and has reported visual.
 They are vertically separated from an outbound aircraft who is departing to the south.*
     **CFS ADC:** "RXA6418, track to remain 1nm offshore, report established"
     **RXA6418:** "Track to remain 1nm offshore, RXA6418"